eoppe1022/ombudsman/README.md

 # ombudsman
-Translate Text to Canes Ombudsman-speak
+A Package to Translate Text to Canes Ombudsman-speak

 ## Installation
 You can install `ombudsman` from github with: